-Options For Having An External Hard Drive For Mac And PC Without Formatting
+Options For Having An External Hard Drive For Mac And PC Without Reformatting

 You get a piece of software that sits on your Mac.
 Or one for your Windows PC.
 This software acts like a translator.
 It interprets what is on the external hard drive so that your Mac or PC can read and write to the drive.

 So, What Is The Issue?
 Why Doesn’t My External Hard Drive Just Work?

-Each drive, whether internal, external, a hard drive or an ultra fast SSD has a file system on it.
+Each drive, whether internal or external.
+A hard drive or an ultra fast SSD (Solid State Drive) has a file system on it.

 There are different sorts of file systems.
 The one your Windows PC reads and writes by default.
 And the one your Mac reads and writes are different.